 Why do we need a constitution?

-It is obvious that one will ask himself, after going through various definitions, why constitution?
+One will ask himself, after going through various definitions, why the Constitution?

-There are a number of reasons why there is a need to have a constitution in countries around the world:
+There are several reasons why there is a need to have a constitution in countries around the world:

 A constitution acts as a political manifesto of any government in power.

 By being the political manifesto the constitution states the kind of government that is in power and its political ideology.